un01s/code-exercises/notes/notes-knapsack.md

 So the traversal order is that first-loop for objects, and the second loop for knapsacks in reverse to ensure that object i is used only once in the knapsack.

+## complete knapsack

+There are N objects and one knapsack that could hold max weight of W. The i-th object weighs of weight[i] and has the value of value[i].
+There are infinite number of each object.
+That is the difference from 0-1 knapsack.